Beginner Hiking Tips From a Kananaskis Emergency Rescue Responder

 Ease your way in

 Many novice hikers are tempted to take on trails that are far too challenging.
-Just this May, two hikers had to be rescued by helicopter from Alberta’s Mt.
+In May 2021, two hikers had to be rescued by helicopter from Alberta’s Mt.
 Yamnuska.
 “They had made it halfway across the chain walk, but were literally frozen in place until we arrived.
 The irony is, the guy had finished the narrowest, most difficult section, but mentally he was done,” Mackenzie says.

 Before amping up to more challenging hikes, consider your skill and fitness level.
 A good rule of thumb is to complete half a dozen hikes to build experience before moving on to trails with a greater degree of difficulty.